 Over the last few years, the industry has seen a positive growth in ready-to-serve beverages, fruit juices and pulps, dehydrated and frozen fruits and vegetable products, pickles, processed mushrooms and curried vegetables.
 This sector is expected to grow to 10 per cent in the next few years and 2...

-Packaging is the means and vehicle that preserves and delivers the product to the consumer in good share.
+Food Packaging is the means and vehicle that preserves and delivers the food product to the consumer in good shape.
 Read More

 New Food Safety and Standards Act of India is now notified and work on formulation of regulations is on.Read More

-The functional food industry is one of the several areas of the food industry that is experiencing fast growth in recent years.Read More
+The functional food is one of the several areas of the food processing industry that is experiencing fast growth...Read More

 The FSSAI has informed that the PFA Rules, 1955 provide restriction on use and sale of artificial sweeteners.
 Read More...